Why does a person sweat when falling asleep? Night sweats in men: causes and treatment

 Basic rules for the treatment of hyperhidrosis

 Since hyperhidrosis is only a symptom complex, it is impossible to give unambiguous recommendations for its treatment.
-On the one hand, this may just be the body's reaction to excessive levels of stress or improper sleep conditions.
+On the one hand, this may only be the body’s reaction to excessive levels of stress or improper sleep conditions.
 On the other hand, hyperhidrosis is often one of the symptoms of diseases.

 The role of hygiene in the fight against hyperhidrosis

-You need to go to bed after a period of calm, during which it is better not to be exposed to stress or stimuli that cause strong emotions - do not read books, do not watch TV, refrain from the Internet.
+You need to go to bed after a period of calm, during which it is better not to be exposed to stress or irritants that cause strong emotions - do not read books, do not watch TV, refrain from the Internet.
 This will reduce the tone of the nervous system, and, as a result, the level of its response to external influences during sleep.

 Features of medical care for hyperhidrosis